 - d.
 Confirm with Blue Host the correct SMTP settings as well just in case your server needs extra setup.

 Recommendations for Host Gator clients:

-- Then use POSTMAN plugin to setup the STMP using login authentification with the same email + password as you set in General Settings.
+- Then use the POSTMAN plugin to set up the STMP using login authentification with the same email + password as you set in General Settings.